esarks/SkylerThomas2/KDP/COMPLETE-MANUSCRIPT.md

 Richard Rohr, in *Falling Upward*, talks about two kinds of suffering: necessary suffering and unnecessary suffering.

-Unnecessary suffering is when you fight reality, blame others, stay in victimhood, and refuse to let the pain teach you.
+> Unnecessary suffering is when you fight reality, blame others, stay in victimhood, and refuse to let the pain teach you.
 It's suffering that embitters rather than transforms.
+>

-Necessary suffering is when you enter the pain consciously, asking 'What is this teaching me?
+> Necessary suffering is when you enter the pain consciously, asking 'What is this teaching me?
 How is this changing me?
 Where is truth in this?'
+>

-The same suffering can be either necessary or unnecessary.
+> The same suffering can be either necessary or unnecessary.
 The difference isn't the suffering itself; it's how you engage it.
 Necessary suffering breaks you open.
 And that breaking is grace, because only the broken can be filled.
+>
+> — Richard Rohr, *Falling Upward*

 The cry for help—*I can't do this anymore*—marks the shift from unnecessary to necessary suffering.